Brand Strategy

 | Founder | Goldman Sachs | Heritage, trust | Succession risk |

-- No negative meanings in key languages
+- No negative or unintended meanings/slang in your key markets' languages.

 Brand Story Framework